-Exact width of small front gable plate is unknown.
+SMALL FRONT FRAME: Exact width of small front gable plate is unknown.
 Set first stud on right side.
 Align small front gable with plywood roof sheathing plate connected to large right front rafter.
 Let left side double stud near front door land where it may.
-Make it a single stud if hits existing floor joist or add another piece if it hangs over the edge.
+Notch double stud if hits existing floor joist or add another piece if it hangs over the edge.
 Preserve theoretical gable width so it ends up symmetric.
 Do not cut existing ceiling joist.

 PLYWOOD SHEATHING: Window headers are hollow and will split if face nailed.
 Be careful when nailing.
 Glue a reinforcement strip in the center void.